jombooth/jodb/README.md

                        USAGE: python interpreter.py
                        Also possible: rlwrap python interpreter.py
-                       (use rlwrap if you want to be able to press) send 'help' for instructions.
+                       (use rlwrap if you want to be able to press "up" to access your last query) send 'help' for instructions.

 test.csv             : A small csv file of integers used by the test.py script to verify basic functionality.